vmware-tanzu/tanzu-dev-portal/content/guides/spring/scg-gs.md

 ### Using Spring Cloud Gateway

-As mentioned, since Spring Cloud Gateway is a library built for Spring.
-There's no infrastructure to set up and no networking to configure.
+Since Spring Cloud Gateway is a library built for Spring, there's no infrastructure to set up and no networking to configure.
 Instead, this guide will be looking at the code that goes around defining your gateway.

 #### Generating a New Spring Application

 The easiest way to get started with a new Spring application is at [start.spring.io](https://start.spring.io/).
-There's a few personal choices here, such as if you'd like to use Maven or Gradle, but for the sake of consistency, here's the settings used in this guide:
+There are a few personal choices here—such as if you'd like to use Maven or Gradle—but for the sake of consistency, here are the settings used in this guide:

 **Project**: Maven Project
 **Language**: Java